The True Cost of Owning a Boat Slip in Jupiter (2026 Guide)

 Contact Kyle Camerlinck

-If you are evaluating a property with a boat slip in Jupiter, call Kyle Camerlinck at (561) 371-5143.
-For a full list of Jupiter condos and homes with boat slips currently available, visit the Jupiter FL Condos with Boat Slips page.
+If you are evaluating a property with a boat slip in Jupiter, use a verified brokerage contact channel to request current availability and property-specific information.
+For current listings of Jupiter condos and homes with boat slips, visit the Jupiter FL Condos with Boat Slips page or contact the agent to confirm availability.